hardymathieu/xmtp-you-up/README.md

 To run the script:
 > node gm.js

+## to send every morning at 6:30 am

+Open the crontab file for editing

+> crontab -e

+Add the following line to the crontab file

+> 30 6 * * * /usr/bin/node /home/you/xmtp-you-up/gm.js

+Save and exit the editor:
+* If you're using nano, press Ctrl+X, then Y, then Enter.
+* For vim, press Esc, type :wq, then press Enter.

+Done!

-# reading a page, summarizing it, and sending that over XMTP
+# taking it a step furhter reading a page, summarizing it, and sending that over XMTP
+This is wholly unecessary for the purpouse of solving my problem.
+But I have ollama and I kinda want to find out what I can do :)
+Read on for useless stuff.